rafalp/Misago/dev-docs/plugins/hooks/filter-user-data-hook.md

 #### `action: FilterUserDataHookAction`

-Built in function used by Misago to filter user data, or next filter.
+Built in function used by Misago to filter user data, or a next filter.

 See the [action](#action) section for details.